mauriciopoppe/blog/site/content/notes/mathematics/number-theory/euclidean-algorithm.md

 \end{align*}
 $$</div>

-The last non-zero remainder is $2$ thus the GCD is 2
+The last non-zero remainder is $2$; thus, the GCD is 2.

 ### Implementation